AmrHMorsy/Ray-Tracing-Engine/README.md

 ## Description

-This project, developed in C++, is an advanced Raytracer application that features motion blur, global illumination, and depth of field.
-The project is designed to encapsulate and illustrate the intricate processes of rendering photorealistic images from 3D models and scenes, effectively demonstrating the power and capabilities of computer graphics programming.
+This project, developed in C++, is an advanced Raytracer application that utilizes OpenMP for parallel computing to enhance performance.
+The project features motion blur, global illumination, and depth of field, designed to encapsulate and illustrate the intricate processes of rendering photorealistic images from 3D models and scenes, effectively demonstrating the power and capabilities of computer graphics programming.

+## OpenMP Parallelization

+This project incorporates OpenMP (Open Multi-Processing), a parallel programming model for shared-memory multiprocessor architectures, to achieve faster performance.
+By distributing computations across multiple CPU cores, the application can render complex scenes more quickly and efficiently.

 ## Important Note on Academic Integrity